MO-Katy/AntRepellent/README.md

 # AntRepellent
-This respository contains the data (in csv files) and the R script to reproduce analyses and figures.
+This respository contains the data (in csv files) and the R script ('Main.R') to reproduce analyses and figures.